- Accommodation on twin sharing basis in a mid-range hotel.

 Chinese visa and permits

-Remaining validity of your passport must be minimum 6 months after the trip.
+The remaining validity of your passport must be a minimum of six months after the trip.

 Traveling via China:

-You should apply Chinese visa in your country itself.
-For some good reason, DO NOT disclose your Tibet intention otherwise visa procedure becomes tedious.
-Once you have Chinese visa done, we need a copy of it and we will take care of rest of the formalities.
-Passport and Chinese visa copy should reach us minimum a month before your travel date.
+You should apply for a Chinese visa in your country itself.
+For some good reason, DO NOT disclose your Tibet intention; otherwise, the visa procedure becomes tedious.
+Once you have a Chinese visa done, we need a copy of it, and we will take care of the rest of the formalities.
+Passport and Chinese visa copy should reach us a minimum a month before your travel date.

 You will collect Tibet Entry Permits at our contact offices in gateway cities: Beijing or Chengdu before your flight to Lhasa.
 Your Guide will be holding all other necessary permits required for this trip.

 Traveling via Kathmandu, Nepal

 If you are going to Tibet via Kathmandu, Nepal, you don’t have to obtain a Chinese visa in advance.
 We will apply the Tibet permit and Chinese visa for you in advance, but final visa work is pro once you are in Kathmandu.
 So, you should allow one full business day in Kathmandu for visa works before you depart for Lhasa.
 Bring a passport size photo with you when you come to Kathmandu.